 This expert’s comments essentially corrected the entry and weakened the argument for “source” from the Liddell-Scott.
 By extension, it weakened the egalitarian argument because they rely heavily on it.
 Please see the article to read the whole letter.
 It is critical to the question at hand.
 Also, please make note of it as you study this out.
-I still see the Liddell-Scott referenced as a big reason for espousing “source” for kephale, and you might too.
-Referrers are either unaware of or unmoved by Mr. Glare’s important contribution to the discussion.
+I still see the Liddell-Scott entry often given as the reason for espousing “source” for kephale, and you might too.
+Referrers might be unaware of Mr. Glare’s important contribution to the discussion.

 Complementarian and Egalitarian Sources

-Below is a list of online resources to get you started in a deeper study of head/kephale.
-There are modern day articles about the metaphorical meaning for kephale by complementarians and egalitarians.
+Below is a list of online resources for a deeper study of head/kephale.
+These articles about the metaphorical meaning of kephale come from both complementarians and egalitarians.
+Again, an honest study should look at all sides.
 Some of the sources below reference each other.
 Cross check whenever possible.
 It is very interesting to read one and then other.
 If you look online, you will find even more articles.
-For further study, there are also books that cover this topic and other topics relating to roles and gender; but online articles are free and easily available.
+There are also books that cover this topic and other topics relating to roles and gender; but online articles are free and easily available.